demystifyfp/demystifyfp/content/fsharp/series/fstweet/persisting-new-user.md

     -p src/FsTweet.Web/FsTweet.Web.fsproj
 ```

-> At the time of this writing there is [an issue](https://github.com/npgsql/npgsql/issues/1603) with the latest version of Npgsql.
+> At the time of this writing, there is [an issue](https://github.com/npgsql/npgsql/issues/1603) with the latest version of Npgsql.
 So, we are using the version `3.1.10` here.

-Then we need to a reference of `*System.Data*`, as `PostgresException` inherits [DbException](https://msdn.microsoft.com/en-us/library/system.data.common.dbexception(v=vs.110).aspx) from this namespace.
+Then we need to add a reference to `System.Data`, as `PostgresException`, inherits [DbException](https://msdn.microsoft.com/en-us/library/system.data.common.dbexception(v=vs.110).aspx) from this namespace.

 ```bash
 > forge add reference -n System.Data \